jhass/nodeinfo/README.md

 ## History

-NodeInfo emerged from it's predecessor `/statistics.json` that was added to the diaspora* software to be able to built a statistics collection and aggregation service, it was quickly supported by Friendica and RedMatrix.
+NodeInfo emerged from its predecessor `/statistics.json` that was added to the diaspora* software to be able to build a statistics collection and aggregation service, it was quickly supported by Friendica and RedMatrix.
 As more and more metadata was added and modifications occurred that would break backward compatibility, we felt the need to make this a more coordinated